Msameim181/Msameim181/README.md

 I'm a UX strategist, data scientist, and image processing specialist.
 I really love to solve problems and make big dreams more real.

 As it should be, I'm a full-time learner and hungry to learn more, experience more.
 So feel free to contact me, let's have a chat with a cup of tea.
-As they said
+As they said:
-> "Let's make it real what is more like dreams."
+>> "Let's make it real what is more like dreams."

 Get in touch with me:
 - [LinkedIn](https://www.linkedin.com/in/msameim181/)